ENCORE: BOBBY BENNETT: I AM THE ORIGINAL MELLO YELLO NATS CHAMPION

 WHAT REALLY HAPPENED AT THE HWY 88 HOT ROD ASSOCIATION NATIONAL EVENT

-The premiere event for the Highway 88 Hot Rod Association left no stone unturned when it came to exciting racing and controversy.
+The premier event for the Highway 88 Hot Rod Association left no stone unturned when it came to exciting racing and controversy.

 Event organizer Bobby Bennett scored the grand prize of the inaugural Hwy 88 Hot Rod Association's Mello Yello Nationals, six glistening glass bottles of Mello Yello while runner-up Cousin Philip scored the runner-up prize of two filled with Rondo drink.

 CompetitionPlus.com uncovered the original documents of the greatest drag race the media failed to cover.